SublimeText/CoffeeScript/README.md

 		if it is false or not string then it will compile your `script.coffee` to the directory it is in.

 		#### Example:
-		Directory is relative to the file you are editting if specified such as compileDir": "out"
+		Directory is relative to the file you are editing if specified such as compileDir": "out"
 		Directory is absolute if specified such as compileDir": "/home/logan/Desktop/out"